SouthGreenPlatform/VcfHunter/tutorial_ChromosomePainting.md

 The following figure is the picture of allele ratio you should obtain and green and red bars represent the interpretation that can be made from this allele ratio and read coverage.
-"Problem in tetraploid red/green interpretation figure"

 ![](http://banana-genome-http.cirad.fr/image/AllelePropAndCov_Fig5.png)